COVID-19: Frequently Asked Questions

 If you have a fever, cough, diarrhea or shortness of breath, or are otherwise concerned you have COVID-19, we ask you do not come to any Mass Eye and Ear facility and call your primary care doctor.

-In order to provide excellent patient care while meeting the guidelines set forth by the Commonwealth of Massachusetts, Mass Eye and Ear is enforcing a no visitor policy with certain exceptions for essential support persons at this time.
+In order to provide excellent patient care while meeting the guidelines set forth by the Commonwealth of Massachusetts, Mass Eye and Ear is enforcing a limited visitor policy with certain exceptions at this time.